khorkina/MemsLearn/replit.md

-# AirMems - English Learning Web Application
+# MemsLearn - English Learning Web Application

 ## Overview

-AirMems is an English-learning web application that uses Reddit memes as the foundation for interactive, personalized language lessons.
-The application fetches memes from English-based subreddits and generates AI-powered lessons tailored to different English proficiency levels (beginner, intermediate, advanced).
+MemsLearn is an English-learning web application that uses Reddit memes as the foundation for interactive, personalized vocabulary lessons.
+The application fetches memes from English-based subreddits and generates AI-powered vocabulary-focused lessons tailored to different English proficiency levels (beginner, intermediate, advanced).

 ## User Preferences